ConnorMooneyhan/directory_cli/README.md

 * delete [name/part of name]
 * help (shows available commands)

-Initials of commands are valid as shortcuts<br>
+Initials of commands are valid as shortcuts:<br>
 e.g. 'add' => 'a' and 'reverse-search' => 'rs'